 In any of these situations, the result would be that USCIS simply denies the application and the person goes back to life as it was before.

-(In fact, if the reason for not passing the first interview is that the person did not pass the test of either English or the U.S. government and history, USCIS will give that person a second chance, and schedule a followup interview, as described in, "Second Chances If Naturalization Not Approved at First USCIS Interview.")
+In fact, if the reason for not passing the first interview is that the person did not pass the test of either English or the U.S. government and history, USCIS will give a second chance, and automatically schedule a follow-up interview within the next 90 days, as described in, Second Chances If Naturalization Not Approved at First USCIS Interview.